dselect

 screen.
 First however, an informative help screen is displayed.

-solved depends or conflicts, as a result of the requested change, and
+unresolved depends or conflicts, as a result of the requested change,

-all the packages whose installation can resolve any of these depends or
+and all the packages whose installation can resolve any of these

-whose removal can resolve any of the conflicts.
-The bottom half
+depends or whose removal can resolve any of the conflicts.
+The bottom

 selected package to be listed.